saint11/DeadWeight/source/index.md

 - Add 1 proficiency points to **Intelligence**.
 - Add the trait **magic user**.
 - Add skill **lore master**.
+- Wizards can use only small one handed weapons, staves and light armor.

 #### School of magic